 Participant P1

-Participant P1 answered questions 1.1 and 1.3 in Phase 1 using the command line.
-To answer question 1.1, he looked at the log for both local and remote repositories, counted down how many hashes there were in each log and subtracted these numbers to find the answer.
+Participant P1 answered questions 1.1 and 1.3 in Phase 1 using the command line interface.
+To answer question 1.1, she looked at the log for both local and remote repositories, counted down how many hashes there were in each log and subtracted these numbers to find the answer.

 Question 1.3 was answered with git show command, which shows, for each affected file in the commit, what has changed.
 The answer to this question was easy to find because only one file was affected, but if many files had been affected, the participant would have trouble finding all affected files using this procedure.

-For questions 1.2 and 2.1 through 2.4, the participant tried to find a way to discover related clones by searching the internet.
+For questions 1.2 and 2.1 through 2.4, the participant tried to find a way to discover related clones by searching the Internet.
 After a few searches with no promising results, the participant gave up and his answer was “I don’t know”.
 Once there was no answer to question 2.1, next questions in Scenario 2 could not be answered as well.

 Participant P2

-Participant P2 answered question 1.1 by issuing a git status command.
-To answer question 1.3, he used Tortoise Git and walked through the commit tree until finding the desired commit.
+Participant P2 answered question 1.1 by issuing the git status command.
+To answer question 1.3, she used Tortoise Git and walked through the commit tree until finding the desired commit.

-For questions 1.2 and 2.1 through 2.4, the participant answered that he didn’t know a way to find an answer.
-When answering question 2.1, the participant commented that, as a repository manager, he should know which were the existing clones and their relationships, but he did not have any resources available to accomplish that.
+For questions 1.2 and 2.1 through 2.4, the participant answered that she didn’t know a way to find an answer.
+When answering question 2.1, the participant commented that, as a repository manager, she should know which were the existing clones and their relationships, but she did not have any resources available to accomplish that.

 Participant P3

 Participant P3 answered question 1.1 by issuing a git status command (same as participant P2).
-To answer question 1.3, he used Tortoise Git but he found the desired commit using the search feature of the tool, instead of walking through the commit tree.
+To answer question 1.3, she used Tortoise Git but she found the desired commit using the search feature of the tool, instead of walking through the commit tree.

 For questions 1.2 and 2.1 through 2.4, the participant answered that it was not possible to find an answer.